 “If governments want to shut down our waters to commercial fishing, where do they expect people to get their seafood?
 Australia has some of the best managed fisheries in the world, yet 70 per cent of seafood eaten in Australia is imported.
 This doesn’t make sense and is irresponsible.

-“There are strict management plans, quotas and licences in place which dictated how much can be caught, where it can be caught and when it can be caught.
+“There are strict management plans and licences in place which dictated how much can be caught, where it can be caught and when it can be caught.
 We don’t, we can’t and we wouldn’t want to just go out and catch as much as we possibly can.
 As professional fishers, we have a responsibility to contribute to the global food task, and our governments have a responsibility to help us do that.
 This requires leadership, not popularist policies.

 “The announcement from the Victorian Labor Government has completely blindsided industry and cast a dark cloud over the future livelihood of the 10 licence holders in the Gippsland Lakes, their employees and the countless more whose jobs will be impacted further downstream in post-harvest, transport, retail and foodservice.”